umati/umatiGateway/README.md

 Web-based interface is accessible on port 8080 by default.
 There the connection settings can be modified and applied on the fly, making it useful for initial setup and debugging.

-> When running the gateway an a remote machine you can create a tunnel to it via SSH:
+> When running the gateway on a remote machine you can create a tunnel to it via SSH:
 >
 > `ssh -L 8080:localhost:8080 user@remote-server`